 If you are thinking of having a baby, your GP will be able to offer information and advice.
 Some young people's services, sexual health clinics or pharmacists may also be able to offer you advice.

-Read our pregnancy and baby guide.
+Read our pregnancy guide.
 It contains all you need to know to have a healthy and happy pregnancy.

 If you are pregnant but for any reason feel you cannot continue with the pregnancy, then there are places you can seek advice, such as your GP or sexual health clinic who will refer you to an abortion service.
 In some areas you can ring the abortion service directly and book your appointment.